All Episodes

 And that's why.

-And by the way, and that's the good, the bad, and the ugly, because if you want to become a more perfect union, you've got to acknowledge fault where it exists.
+And by the way, that's the good, the bad, and the ugly, because if you want to become a more perfect union, you've got to acknowledge fault where it exists.

 You know, all of this stuff was driven by money.

-I always say slavery money, Indian appropriation of their lands money.
+I always say slavery money, Indian appropriation of their lands, money.

 It always comes down to money.